hikari-py/hikari/README.md

 writing a bot quickly without implementing your own command handler.

-Hikari does not include a command framework by default, so you will want to pick a third party library to do it.
+Hikari does not include a command framework by default, so you will want to pick a third party library to do it:

-- [`lightbulb`](https://gitlab.com/tandemdude/lightbulb) - a simple and easy to
+- [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to
   use command framework for Hikari.

 ---